cablelabs/os-provisioning/README.md

 ### From source code:

-This is typically only recommanded for developers.
-For a detailed walk through see: [Installation from Source](https://devel.roetzer-engineering.com/confluence/x/WQBs)
+This is typically only recommended for developers.
+For a detailed walk-through see: [Installation from Source](https://devel.nmsprime.com/confluence/x/WQBs)

 ```bash
 curl -vsL https://raw.githubusercontent.com/nmsprime/nmsprime/dev/INSTALL-REPO.sh | bash